senzhaocode/ScaR/README.md

   * "/reference" - set the path of reference and annotation files (NOTE: keep it as "/reference" and never make changes)
   * "output" - set the output of ScaR running (relative path referring to the directory /input_data_path/examples).

-  5.4.3 Run an example of `evalute.pl` for summarizing the number of spanning and split reads across a cohort of samples:
+  5.4.3 Run an example of `evaluate.pl` for summarizing the number of spanning and split reads across a cohort of samples:
   Users have to create a directory that contains output folders (from `select_read.pl`) of the samples for summarizing.
 For instance in "examples" directory, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new`, then run `evaluate.pl` as follows.

   ```bash